faceyspacey/respond-framework-docs-old/README.md

 http.createServer(app).listen(3000)
 ```

-SSR with *Respond* doesn't lock you into a *"walled garden"* (like other solutions) for how to manage your application's server.
+SSR with *Respond* doesn't lock you into a *"walled garden"* (like other solutions).
 You can use Express, Koa, Node, Babel and Webpack as you normally would.

 Yes, we wrote the book when it comes to routing, splitting and SSR, especially in a Redux world. ***Respond Framework*** **is the direct heir to:**